aligheshlaghi97/asynchronous-python/README.md

 5. * **Advanced Techniques**
      - Error handling and exception propagation in async Python
-     - Chaining coroutines to compose more complex async workflows
+     - Chaining coroutines using callback and event to compose more complex async workflows
      - asyncio Queue and consumer-producer workflows

 6. * **Exploring Python 3.12 Features**